Course Withdrawal Refunds

 In some instances, lenders disburse Alternative Loans in paper check form, which may require a signature.
 Loan checks are made payable jointly to Pratt Institute and the student.
 Payee must endorse the checks before they can be applied to the student’s account.

 The student will be held responsible for the loan portion of the balance on his or her account whether or not he or she receives the loan.
 It is the student’s responsibility to contact the federal government when delays occur.
 A student whose Institute bills are overdue will not be allowed to register for the Institute, receive grades, transcripts, or diploma, or have enrollment or degrees confirmed until financial obligations are paid in full.

 PLUS loan checks are sent to the parent directly unless a parent gives written consent to have any PLUS loan excess returned to the student.

 Registration (First Day of Class)

 We reserve the right to restrict eligibility for registration for students with high balances.

 The student will be responsible for all collection costs associated with delinquent accounts forwarded to an outside collection agency because of nonpayment.

 Pratt Tuition Refund Disbursements

-Partnering with Nelnet/TMS, students have the flexibility of receiving their tuition refunds in a variety of ways.
+Partnering with Nelnet Campus Commerce, students have the flexibility of receiving their tuition refunds in a variety of ways.
 You can now manage and receive your funds faster than ever.

-You can also transfer the available funds to your personal checking/savings account or request a paper check be mailed, at no cost.
+If no choice is made, you will receive a physical check from Nelnet Campus Commerce.
+(This option takes the longest to receive your funds (7–10 days).
+You can also transfer the available funds to your personal checking/savings account or request a paper check be mailed to you, at no cost.